 List Cycle Detection

 Linked list cycle detection problem is a very instructive and fun problem to reason about.
-This article will state the problem and explains how we can solve it efficiently while giving some insight on the underlying maths.
+This article will state the problem first and then explains how we can solve it efficiently while giving some insight on the underlying math.

-Well, list can gets corrupted and some node can be linked by one or more nodes (as in the following figure).
+A list can gets corrupted and some node can be linked by more than one node, as in the following figure.
 This could lead to never ending traversal of the list.
 So it make sense to solve the following problem:

 List Cycle Detection - Problem Statement

-- Given a linked list detect (if any) check if the list is circular i.e. contains a cycle
+- Given a linked list, detect if the list is circular i.e. contains a cycle

 - Find the starting node of the cycle (the node with two inward arrows in the figure)